mouldimus/notes/HTML_Concepts.md

 ## Class in External File
 [Jump back](#contents)

-Let’s try keeping our class in a separate file.
+Let's try keeping our class in a separate file.
 To do this, we would first write a new css file as follows:

 ```css
 body {